 In November 2019 she played the role of Queen Gertrude of Denmark in a feature film adaptation of Shakespeare's Hamlet.
-Directed by Paul Warner, written by David Vando, and produced by David Wenzel, "Hamlet/Horatio" will be released theatrically later in 2020.
+Directed by Paul Warner, written by David Vando, and produced by David Wenzel, "Hamlet/Horatio" will be released theatrically June 1, 2021.
 A rough cut of the first 15 minutes of the film was submitted to film festivals and won Best Film at: Los Angeles Film Awards, New York Cinematography Awards and Southeast Regional Film Festival.
 The rough cut also won Best Experimental Film at the Rome Independent Prisma Awards, among others (2020).

 Her film, "Stay" has been included in the Official Selections of the Manhattan Film Festival, the Central Florida Film Festival, The NewFilmmakers New York, and has received a Special Mention from the Ouchy Film Awards Winter 2016.